 Henderson Beach State Park: Sixty campsites in Destin.
 The nearby beach dunes are still growing and shifting.

 Grayton Beach State Park: No roughing it here on Santa Rosa Beach.
-Thirty cabins can sleep six persons each and come with gas fireplaces and screened porches.
+Thirty cabins can sleep six persons each and come with gas fireplaces

 St. Andrews State Park: Carved out of a former military reservation near Panama City Beach, it has 176 campsites with the beach and a boat launch a short distance away.